| 1. |

 An in-ground oil leak or spill can cause an environmental hazard and you may be

-recommended that you have your home inspected by a professional tank inspection
+that you have your home inspected by a professional tank inspection service to be

-service to be sure that a potential in-ground oil tank has been properly
+sure that a potential in-ground oil tank has been properly removed or closed.

 Straight Talk About Abandoned In-Ground Oil Tank Removal